10 Most Beautiful Sightseeing Places of North East Indian States

 Best Time to Visit: The best time to visit Dzukou valley is between June and July.

-How to reach: To get to the Dzukou Valley, you should initially need to get to Dimapur, which is the main place in Nagaland that is associated by flight and prepares to whatever is left of India.
+How to reach: To get to the Dzukou Valley, you should initially need to get to Dimapur, which is the main place in Nagaland that is associated with flight and prepares to whatever is left of India.

 Famous For: The Dzukou Valley is famous as the “Valley of the Flowers of the North-East”.